Tutorial & Interface

 We’ll start by preparing a database for this and other SQLXML-related exercises.
 You can use any database which is accessible via JDBC drivers, though we’ll be using “H2” since it is extremely simple to get up and running and requires no configuration.
 If you do not have H2 installed, you can find it here: http://www.h2database.com/html/main.html.

-Once H2 is installed, launch it (typically with a shortcut named “H2 Console”) and it should open a new browser window which looks like this:
+Once H2 is installed, launch it (typically with a shortcut named “H2 Console”) and it should open a new browser window that looks like this:

 We can enter SQL commands into the text area and then click the “Run (Ctrl + Enter)” button to execute them.
 To start, we’ll use the content of the “create_people.sql” file to create a “PEOPLE” table: